The Stripper: Legacy

 The song was put into regular use for ITV's children's series SMTV Live from 1998 to 2003, most particularly during the "Strippin' Vicar" and "Chums" sketches when the vicars such as one of the hosts Ant McPartlin and one of the guests Frank Skinner destroy the set.

-The song is also alleged to have inspired the composers for Thomas & Friends, Mike O'Donnell and Junior Campbell, in their composition of Daisy the Diesel Railcar's theme.

 It was also used once on CBS-ABC game show Match Game which host Gene Rayburn and one of the celebrity panelists Betty White had a showdown.

 Lyrics were added to the song in the Family Guy episode "The Peanut Butter Kid."
 In a cutaway gag, Peter Griffin's great-aunt, Queen of Burlesque Griffin, a stripper who performed circa the 1920s-1950s, sings anachronistically of how men's carnal desires were unsatisfied in the days before pornography was widely available.